 PMAC motors can use resolvers or encoders.
 A resolver converts mechanical motion into electrical information pertaining to the absolute rotary position.
 It consists of a primary winding and two secondary windings.
 The secondary windings are on a stator at a 90-degree angle relative to each other, whereas the primary winding is on the rotor.
-Other types, such as variable reluctance, have all three windings on the stator.
+The precision of the measurement, of lack thereof, has a direct impact on the efficiency of the motor.
+Other types of motors, such as variable reluctance, have all three windings on the stator.

 When an excitation current is applied at the primary winding, the sine/cosine secondary windings will output the same frequency signal while being 90 degrees out of phase.
 You can use the magnitudes of the two secondary windings to calculate the exact position of the shaft relative to the stator.